Answer-first summary for fast verification

 Which of the following statements regarding composites under the GIPS standards is accurate?

-Option A is incorrect because a claim of compliance under GIPS requires the inclusion of all fee-paying discretionary accounts in at least one composite, not all accounts (which may include non-discretionary accounts).
+A firm's claim of compliance necessitates the inclusion of all fee-paying accounts managed by the firm in at least one composite.

-Option C is incorrect because a composite must include all actual, fee-paying, discretionary portfolios managed under the same investment mandate, objective, or strategy.
-Non-discretionary accounts are excluded from this requirement.
+A composite must encompass all actual, fee-paying, discretionary portfolios managed under the same investment mandate, objective, or strategy.